Caltech-IPAC/firefly/docker/README.md

 **To run Firefly from DockerHub**

 If you want to run a version available from DockerHub.

-Set BUILD_TAG to the version you want, then
+Set BUILD_TAG to the version you want.
+Pull then run the image.

+These are examples in `bash`

-    export BUILD_TAG=latest
+    export BUILD_TAG=mytag
-    docker-compose pull && docker-compose up firefly
+    docker-compose pull firefly && docker-compose up firefly

+or, in one-line

+    (export BUILD_TAG=mytag; docker-compose pull firefly && docker-compose up firefly)

 #### Customize Firefly